 Click the Add segmentation conditions box to open more segmentation options.
 To send emails to subscribers who visited your target URL already, check the Send first email immediately to subscribers who meet these criteria box.
 Click Save to continue.

-- Build your automantion workflow and emails as usual.
+- Build your Automation workflow and emails as usual.
 Preview and test your emails and click Start Workflow to activate it.

 This would trigger the workflow to send to subscribers who landed on subdomains of mydomain.com that start with us.
 A |?| wildcard delimiter can't trigger a workflow if it's left blank.
 A character must be present for the |?| wildcard to trigger the workflow.

-would include anyone that visited either the http or https version of your site, rather than just a specific one.
+This would include anyone who visited either the http or https version of your site, rather than just a specific one.

 Segmenting with Goal activity lets you target subscribers who have completed specific actions on your site.
 Subscribers can only be targeted if they have previously clicked a link from campaign or automation email with Goal tracking enabled and directs to a site where the Goal tracking code snippet is embedded.